PhilipeAnderson/bootcampProjects/README.md

 This repository includes all bootcamps made in one place.
 The idea behind is simple.
 Just organize the projects by institutions and technologies in a simple way.
 Everything that is currently being studied is here.
 Just access the institution and then the technology.
 The readme files for each will be updated over the course of days.
-It was a mistake I made and I'm ready to correct it.

 ## Favorite Projects